WLBK: 2010s

 In September 2010, WPW Broadcasting, Inc., (Don Davis, president) contracted to sell WLBK to DeKalb County Broadcasters, Inc., (Larry Nelson, president) for $575,000.
 The deal was approved by the FCC on November 10, 2010, and the transaction was formally consummated on December 24, 2010.

-Weekday broadcasts as of 5 January 2012 include local news, weather forecasts, and community information, agribusiness updates, business news from CNBC, and hourly news reports from CNN Radio (later replaced by ABC News Radio the following year).
-WLBK also airs a tradio program titled Trading Post.
+Weekday broadcasts as of 5 January 2012 included local news, weather forecasts, and community information, agribusiness updates, business news from CNBC, and hourly news reports from CNN Radio (later replaced by ABC News Radio the following year).
+WLBK also aired a tradio program titled Trading Post.
 Weekday syndicated shows include Dr. Joy Browne, The Dave Ramsey Show, and Yahoo!
 Sports Radio.
-Weekend programming as of 5 January 2012, includes repeats of Dr. Joy Browne, Animal Planet, SportsMap Radio, religious services, plus talk shows about politics, antiques, home improvement, and suicide prevention.
+Weekend programming as of 5 January 2012, included repeats of Dr. Joy Browne, Animal Planet, SportsMap Radio, religious services, plus talk shows about politics, antiques, home improvement, and suicide prevention.

-When the late-2010s rolled along, its previous adult contemporary music format returned to WLBK's lineup.
+Currently the station airs an adult contemporary music format from program supplier Dial Global.

-February 2025 - WLBK cancelled the morning show and let many of its on-air personalities go.
-The station still broadcasts for Dekalb county; however the station has moved to the owner's main station in Plano Illinois.
+In February 2025, WLBK cancelled the morning show and let many of its on-air personalities go.
+The station still broadcasts for DeKalb County; however the station has moved to the owner's main facilities in Plano.